 The scientific response to this statement would be to provide some evidence.

-Probably for this reason, no peer reviewed clinical trails or double blind placebo studies have been done on herbal detox programs to date.
+Probably, for this reason, no peer-reviewed clinical trials or double-blind placebo studies have been done on herbal detox programs to date.

 I have listed below the herbs and foods used in a popular herbal detox program.
 You can follow the heading links and references to find out more.